How many miles can a Tesla last? — explained

 How many miles can a Tesla model last?

 One area where electric cars surpass gas-powered cars is their lifespan and longevity.
 On average, gas-powered vehicles can last 200,000 miles, while electric cars can reach 300,000 miles.
 The numbers get higher when the subject of discussion is Tesla.
+Furthermore, this raises the question of are electric cars worth it in the long run when considering the estimated mileage and longevity.

 Newer Tesla models can last 300,000 – 500,000 miles with adequate and routine maintenance.
 Since electric vehicles require less maintenance than traditional cars, long EV miles are pretty attainable.
 Tesla models also have impressive electric range figures, with the Model 3 having 350,000 miles.